maniish004/HR_Analytics/README.md

    - Use **Model view** to inspect the relationship between `Staff` and `Qualification Dimension`.
    - Open **Power Query** to review data cleaning steps.
    - Add your own measures and visuals to extend the project.

----

-## **License**

-This project is licensed under the **MIT License**.
-See the `LICENSE` file in this repository for full details.

----

-## **Contact**

-If you’d like to discuss this project, provide feedback, or connect:

-- LinkedIn: <a href="https://www.linkedin.com/in/brejesh-balakrishnan-7855051b9/">Brejesh Balakrishnan</a>

-Feel free to fork the repo, open issues, or suggest improvements!